Good day, bad day

 Good day – rain had stopped overnight and I was up by 6am ready to drive around the local area looking for Kniphofia with John Burrows, the manager of Buffelskloof Nature Reserve.

-Bad day – Wallet was missing, spent next hour looking everywhere in my cottage and luggage to no avail.
+Bad day – Wallet was missing, spent next hour looking everywhere in my chalet and luggage to no avail.
 To my relief, it was found on the patio having fallen out when I had been chatting the previous night.

 Kniphofia galpinii, Asphodelaceae